itsananderson/resume/index.md

 *January 2012 - Present*

-I&#39;ve been developing WordPress plugins and themes for people since 2008.
+I&#39;ve been developing WordPress plugins and themes on a part-time basis since 2008.
 In 2012, I teamed up with two other devs, and we founded CodeAwhile.
 Our primary focus is custom WordPress plugin development.
-We&#39;re doing our best to bring industry software development principles to the WordPress ecosystem.
+We&#39;re all employed full time, and are doing our best to bring industry software development principles to the WordPress ecosystem through our part-time freelance work.

 Since 2013, we&#39;ve expanded to bring our standards and quality commitment to customers by consulting on PHP, Node, and .NET platforms.
 We also consult companies on effective use of Git for source control.